rukmanigopalan/adlsgen1togen2migrationsamples/README.md

    * Set up kit for Incremental copy pattern from Gen1 to Gen2

-   * Data Validation of Gen1 and Gen2
+   * Data Validation between Gen1 and Gen2

 ### Prerequisites